dippas/WebWhatsapp-Native-DarkMode/README.md

 ## Notes

-(EN) For better plugin/script performance please keep it updated, see the updated version above
+For better plugin/script performance please keep it updated, see the updated version above

 ## Contributing